tuiwidgets/tuiwidgets/doc/ZLabel.rst

 Labels by default don't accept focus, are one cell high and have a preferred vertical layout policy.
 The size request of a label is the length of the text plus 1 cells plus the contents margins.

-The effective enabled/disabled status for its visual appearance is the AND combination of both its own status and the "buddy" widget's status(if a buddy is set).
+The effective enabled/disabled status for its visual appearance is the logical-AND combination of both its own status and the "buddy" widget's status (if a buddy is set).

 For its visual appearance the relevant focus status is that of its "buddy" widget, if there is no "buddy" widget, the label will always appear as unfocused.